likith-sg/Likith-Portfolio/README.md

 - Detailed overview of my skills and experiences
 - Showcase of my Certifications
 - Showcase of my projects with descriptions and links to the code
-- Responsive design for optimal viewing on different devices
+- Responsive design for optimal viewing
+- A Contact section containing links to my socials

 ## How to Access